 Among all these authentic online sites, there are hundreds of places that can be rented per week, month, or even longer.
 Without a doubt, it would be of great help to you if you have narrowed down your search beforehand, as the choices might be quite irresistible.
 You can get ideas on what a particular town or resort can be like including side attractions and restaurant ideas.
 Another thing that can help is to carefully consider the comments, reviews, and feedback of readers on those sites.
 Of course, some people have axes to grind, but be wary when you come across red flags.

-A simple input on your Google, Yahoo, or another search website such as "Monthly rental apartment in Sarasota FL" or "Monthly spacious rental apartment in Marbella" or can be surprisingly helpful in finding you some good leads.
+A simple input on your Google, Yahoo, or another search website such as "Monthly rental apartment in Sarasota FL" or "Monthly spacious rental apartment in Marbella" can be surprisingly helpful in finding you some good leads.
 You might also come across a realtor who has some rentals while you are searching, although the majority of them are more interested in selling than renting.

 Best Rental Accommodation Tips for Snowbirds in Canada, North America And Northern Europe

 Most snowbirds when starting out prefer to rent accommodations instead of buying a vacation property which is obviously a wise thing to do.
-The general rule is that if you are only staying at a place for 3 months or less, then renting is a whole lot logical than owning especially in terms of costs.
-It also gives you the freedom to explore several destinations, accommodation types, and neighbourhoods.
+The general rule is that if you are only staying at a place for 3 months or less, then renting is a whole lot more logical than owning especially in terms of costs.
+It also gives you the freedom to explore several destinations, accommodation types, and neighborhoods.
 However, once you fall into the 4 to 6 months range, it might be advisable for you to consider buying, as that might cost you the same price or less as renting.

 Now those demographics have predicted that more and more people born in the baby boom years are retiring and looking to the south for rentals, the pressure is on for renters looking for places in areas of the Sunbelt.
-In fact, rental rates have gone up and finding a place is becoming difficult.
+In fact, rental rates have gone up, and finding a place is becoming difficult.
 This is why you need to start looking and booking in advance if you want to go away next winter.
-Most homeowners and property owners prefer to give their rental units to their existing rentals or someone looking for a minimum of 3-months rental, so if you’re thinking of just renting for one month, you may have a tough time finding something.
+Most homeowners and property owners prefer to give their rental units to their existing rentals or someone looking for a minimum of 3-months rental, so if you're thinking of just renting for one month, you may have a tough time finding something.
 However, we can gather some amazing snowbird accommodation tips that will help you secure a good rental, save money and navigate the rental market without problems.

 1. Rental Location

 Now, this is a broad topic.
 Before you determine where you want to rent, it is important to consider your budget as well as your preference.
 This will really go a long way.
-Ask yourself questions like: “do I wish to stay close to the beach?
-Do I want to be in a community with hiking, fishing, boating or cycling trails nearby?
-Do I want a community that provides shopping opportunities?”
+Ask yourself questions like: "do I wish to stay close to the beach?
+Do I want to be in a community with hiking, fishing, boating, or cycling trails nearby?
+Do I want a community that provides shopping opportunities?"
 Once you have answered these questions, you can now consider what the community offers and whether or not any of these options are of importance to you- outlet malls, golf clubs, concerts, flea markets, nightlife.
 You can also find rental rates that fit your budget.